-3.3.7 Communication and decision-making
+3.4.
+Communication and decision-making

-Interviewees noted that the flow of information and communication within the EUTF Management Team was hindering effective fund management.
+Interviewees from across the Fund noted that the flow of information and communication within the EUTF Management Team affected Fund management efficiencies.
 The Constitutive Agreement does not specify the roles and tasks of the EUDs but has evolved over the duration of the EUTF lifetime.
 Some interviewees raised concerns about the matrix structure, whereby EUD-based EUTF team members report concurrently to the Trust Fund Management in Brussels and to the EUDs, leading to lack of clarity with regard to responsibilities and reporting.
 This structure, however, is intended to also contribute to coordination and complementarity with other EU instruments managed and monitored by EU colleagues at Delegations.